-Following the record results from fiscal year 2018, the Board of Directors and management team believe the Company is well positioned for another year of record financial performance and increased shareholder value.
+Following the record results from fiscal year 2019, the Board of Directors and management team believe that, despite a slower start to fiscal year 2020 that the Company and its peers are seeing as a result of geopolitical, social, regulatory, economic, and other challenges, the Company is well positioned to deliver another year of strong financial performance and increased stockholder value.

-SUMMARY OF FISCAL YEAR 2018 NAMED EXECUTIVE OFFICER COMPENSATION
+SUMMARY OF FISCAL YEAR 2019 NAMED EXECUTIVE OFFICER COMPENSATION

-Our fiscal year 2018 compensation policies and payouts reflect our overarching philosophy of pay-for-performance.
-Among the more significant aspects and results of our executive programs for our NEOs in fiscal year 2018 are the following, each of which is discussed in more detail below in this Compensation Discussion and Analysis ("CD&A"):
+Our fiscal year 2019 compensation policies and payouts reflect our overarching philosophy of pay-for-performance.
+Among the more significant aspects and results of our executive programs for our NEOs in fiscal year 2019 are the following, each of which is discussed in more detail below in this Compensation Discussion and Analysis ("CD&A"):